 This annual religious festival is one of the most authentic things to do in Holguín.
 If you happen to be in the city on May 3rd, be sure you don't miss it!
 Locals process from Catedral de San Isidoro up La Loma de la Cruz for a special mass.

 Wooden tables and ceramic mugs give this place a distinctive old-world pub feel.
-Local beers on tap include the infamous Mayabe, a clear pilsner usually only sold in Cuban pesos and rarely in locations popular with tourists.
+Local beers on tap include the cheap local standby Mayabe, only sold in Cuban pesos and rarely in locations popular with tourists.
 There is, of course, the well-known brand Cristal, also brewed here in Holguín.
 Finally, Bucanero is darker and stronger and also brewed in Holguín.
 This is Cuba's beer city and Taberna Mayabe is a great spot to start (or end) a little pub crawl.

 One of fourteen locations of the National Union For Writers and Artists, UNEAC is arguably the best one for travelers and certainly one of the best things to do in Holguín.
 Stop in for one or more of the many events that take place here - including theater on the patio, evenings with famous authors, and musical performances.